waibazen/Customer_Churn_modeling/README.md

 2. Engineered and analysed dataset feature columns and applied transformation to categorical fields

-3. Used different Sampling techniques to optimize model like:oversampling and SMOTE
+3. Used different Sampling techniques to optimize model like:-oversampling and SMOTE

 4 .Optimized Logistic and Random Forest Regressors  to reach the best model.